 If any entity within the Group that is outside the PRC were to be a non-resident for PRC tax purposes, dividends paid to it out of profits earned after January 1, 2008 would be subject to a withholding tax at a rate of 10%, subject to reduction by an applicable tax treaty with the PRC.
-During the year ended December 31, 2020, Beijing Momo IT withheld and paid RMB220 million withholding tax when it paid a special dividend to its parent company, Momo HK.
+During the year ended December 31, 2020 and 2021, Beijing Momo IT paid RMB220 million and RMB130 million, respectively, withholding tax when it paid a special dividend to its parent company, Momo HK.
+Except for the withholding tax paid in 2021, the Group has accrued additional withholding tax of RMB207 million on retained earnings generated in 2021 by Beijing Momo IT, because Beijing Momo IT's earnings is planning to be remit to its offshore parent company in the foreseeable future to fund its demand on US dollar in business operations, payments of dividends, potential investments, etc.

-Aggregate undistributed earnings of the Company's PRC subsidiaries and the VIEs that are available for reinvestment.
+Aggregate undistributed earnings of the Company's PRC subsidiaries and the VIEs are available for reinvestment.
 Upon distribution of such earnings, the Company will be subject to the PRC EIT, the amount of which is impractical to estimate.
-The Company did not record any withholding tax on any of the aforementioned undistributed earnings because the relevant subsidiaries and the VIEs do not intend to declare dividends and the Company intends to permanently reinvest it within the PRC.
-Additionally, no deferred tax liability was recorded for taxable temporary differences attributable to the undistributed earnings because the Company believes the undistributed earnings can be distributed in a manner that would not be subject to income tax.
+The Company did not record any other withholding tax on any of the aforementioned undistributed earnings except for retained earnings generated in 2021 by Beijing Momo IT, because the rest of the subsidiaries and the VIEs do not intend to declare dividends and the Company intends to permanently reinvest it within the PRC.
+Accordingly, no deferred tax liability was recorded for taxable temporary differences attributable to the undistributed earnings because the Company believes the undistributed earnings can be distributed in a manner that would not be subject to income tax.